napari/napari/docs/source/events/rendering.rst

 The ``loaders`` key lets you define and configure multiple :class:`~napari.components.experimental.chunk._pool.LoaderPool` pools.
-The key of each loader is the levels relative to the ideal level.
+The key of each loader is the level relative to the ideal level.
 In the above example configuration we define two loaders.
-The first with key "0" is for loading chunks at the ideal level or one above.
-While the second with key "2" will load chunks two above the ideal level or higher.
+The first with key ``0`` is for loading chunks at the ideal level or one above.
+While the second with key ``2`` will load chunks two above the ideal level or higher.

 Each loader uses the ``loader_defaults`` but you can override the ``num_workers``, ``auto_sync_ms`` and ``delay_queue_ms`` values in